 - Don't use water to put out fat and oil fires.
 Water can cause the fire to spread rapidly and cause horrific burns.

 - Don't carry pans of hot or burning oil through the house as this may spread the fire and cause serious injury.

-Smoke alarms should be installed in the living area and in the hallway near bedrooms - not in the kitchen.
-The smoke alarm closest to the kitchen should be a photoelectric type, which is less prone to false alarms caused by cooking.
+Smoke alarms should be installed in the living area and in the hallway near bedrooms but not in the kitchen.
+Check out our helpful guide on where to install your smoke alarms - Smoke Alarm Installation Guide

 Microwave oven fire safety